phalcon/documentation/docs/di.md

             ],
             [
                 'type'  => 'parameter',
-                'value' => 'application/json',
+                'value' => true,
             ],
         ]
     ]
 );
 ```

-The service `response` ([Phalcon\Http\Response][response] is resolved to be passed as the first argument of the constructor, while the second is a `string` value that is passed as it is.
+The service 'response' ([Phalcon\Http\Response](api/Phalcon_Http.md)) is resolved to be passed as the first argument of the constructor,
+while the second is a boolean value (true) that is passed as it is.

 #### Setter Injection
 Classes may have setters to inject optional dependencies, our previous class can be changed to accept the dependencies with setters: